alexpena1902/repo-tutorial/README.md

 This a a test for cloning a file from githum.com to **VsCode**, doing some changes and then saving them again on the website

+# GIT BRANCHES

+im learning how to switch bwwetween branches on the terminal!